 The roof terrace is lined with bars and restaurants surrounded by a large circular platform with 360º panoramic views of Barcelona including; Plaça d’Espanya, Joan Mirós Woman and Bird sculpture, the National Palace and Montjuïc as well as distant views of the Sagrada Familia, Torre Agbar and Tibidabo.

-In addition to shops, the Las Arenas shopping centre houses a food hall, multi screen cinema, gym, restaurants, exhibition halls, music venue and an auditorium where you can enjoy daily flamenco shows.
+In addition to shops, the Las Arenas shopping centre houses a food hall, multi-screen cinema, gym, restaurants, exhibition halls, music venue and an auditorium.
 There is also a supermarket and an underground car park with space for over a thousand cars.

 Tickets and opening times